 Meta and The Cornerstones, the New York City-based reggae band fronted by the Senegalese singer Meta Dia, spread positive vibes in “Silence of the Moon” off their sophomore album Ancient Power:

-And finally, in a bonus video, massively talented South African jazz musician Kyle Shepherd was (finally) honoured with the Standard Bank Young Artist Award for 2014 this week:
+And, finally, in a bonus video, massively talented South African jazz musician Kyle Shepherd was (finally) honored with the Standard Bank Young Artist Award for 2014 this week.